JonWil91/milestone-4/README.md

 ## UX

-The user is able to peruse all available products in the gallery page, this could be achieved by viewing all products as initially displayed, filerting by price/rating/category, or selecting the a specific category of interest.
+The user is able to peruse all available products in the gallery page, this could be achieved by viewing all products as initially displayed, filerting by price/rating/category, or selecting the specific category of interest.
 This allows the user to filter the products in a broad sense or to narrow down the field to a particular type of product.
 A user has the ability to register as a user, or login if a previous account has been created, and then add items to a bag and  proceed to checkout to make the purchase.

 User's also have the ability to use the contact page to send a message to the admin panel, or to view the blog page to read, comment and like various blog posts, as long as they are logged in.